neuroinformatics-unit/gsoc/GSoC-2025/movement_support for Kalman filters_(Shraddha Bharadwaj).md

         - Aug 12 - Aug 18
             - Test the data wrapper, data aggregator and engineering algorithms, and the Kalman Filter and prepare for release.
         - Aug 19 - Aug 25 GSoC contributors submit their final work product and their final mentor evaluation.
+    3. Contribution Hours
+        - The project chosen is a Medium (~175 hours).
+        - Each week I am able to contribute 20 hours.
+        - Totally I am able to contribute roughly 240 hours for the project.

 - **Communication plan**